Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Understanding the differences between grief and depression can help match support resources to patient and family needs.

-A mental health professional uses specific guidelines to evaluate and diagnose mental health problems.
-During cancer, the diagnosis can be even more complex due to the effects of illness and treatments.
-Some of the more common disorders related to childhood depression include:
+A mental health professional can diagnose mental health problems.
+Some of the disorders related to childhood depression include:

-Managing symptoms of depression is important, whether or not a patient has a diagnosable disorder.
+Managing symptoms of depression is important.
 Symptoms of depression can:

-A depressive disorder can also occur along with other common mental health problems such as anxiety disorders, substance use disorders, and attention deficit hyperactivity disorder (ADHD).
+A depressive disorder can also occur along with mental health problems.

 Psychotherapy and antidepressant medicines are often first treatments for a depressive disorder.
-Each person responds differently to antidepressant therapy, and it may take some time for depression to improve.
+Each person responds differently to antidepressant therapy.
+It may take some time for depression to improve.

 Providers who offer mental health services for depression include:

 A doctor may prescribe medicine for depression.
-Antidepressants work over time to treat a depressive disorder.
-These medicines act on neurotransmitters thought to be involved in depression.
-Some patients may need a combination of medicines for full benefit.
+Antidepressants work overtime to treat a depressive disorder.
+Some patients may need a combination of medicines.

 Medicines used to treat depression in children and teens may include:

-Patients taking antidepressants need regular doctor visits to make sure the medicines are working properly and to monitor any side effects.
+Anyone taking antidepressants needs regular doctor visits to make sure the medicines are working.
+They can also monitor any side effects.
 In rare cases, some medicines may prompt aggressive behavior or increase risk of suicide.

 Questions to ask your doctor when prescribed an antidepressant medicine: